Temora railway station: Description

 The complex includes a type 4, third class standard roadside brick station building, completed in 1893; a brick structure, with a reversed curved verandah across the eastern facade with a corrugated iron, single hipped roof, and a verandah extending over the platform area; a refreshment room made of brick, as an initial island/side building, completed in 1912 and extended 1914; a type 3 signal box with a timber skillion roof, completed in 1915; and a footbridge, completed in 1913.

 Heritage listing

-As at 9 December 2015, Temora is a major station complex with a significant third class station building of substantial scale, well detailed in excellent original condition.
-It is one of the best surviving third class buildings in the State.
+As of 9 December 2015, Temora has a major station complex with a large third class station preserved in its original condition.
 The support buildings on the platform support the main building.
-The station retains an excellent street side verandah.
-The locomotive complex is a good example of a distant country facility with a rare surviving Institute building and office.
+The station retains a street side veranda.
+The locomotive complex is an example of a distant country facility with a rare surviving Institute building and office.

 The Temora railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.